sparkflows/sparkflows-docs/docs/installation/user-groups/Access-Token.rst

 Access Tokens
 =============

-Access tokens are used to authenticate and authorize users for various operations within Fire Insights.
+Access tokens are used to authenticate and authorize users for various operations within Sparkflows.

  .. figure:: ../../_assets/security/Access-Tokens.png
     :alt: security